Joseph Fall: Military service

 The Canadian government would not support a flying school, so Fall went to England for training.
 He left Canada on 12 November 1915, and was in England in January 1916.

 Sopwith Pup in flight.
 Fall scored eleven victories flying Pups, before changing to a Camel for the rest of his wins.

 Fall flew a Sopwith Pup for some time in No. 3 Squadron RNAS before he achieved his first success on 6 April 1917.
-A Halberstadt D.II dived on him with a frontal attack; Fall half-looped onto the German plane's tail and fired 50 rounds to down him.
+A Halberstadt D.II dived on him with a frontal attack; Fall half-looped onto the German plane's tail and fired 50 rounds to bring him down.
 Fall would score 10 more victories before changing planes to the Sopwith Camel.
 The 11 victories with the Sopwith Pup made Jo Fall the highest scoring Pup ace.
 He would score 2 more shoot-downs with No. 3 Squadron, using the Camel.

 On 30 August 1917, he was transferred to No. 9 Squadron RNAS as a flight commander, still flying Camels.
 He claimed another 23 victories with No. 9 Squadron, with the final one occurring on 22 December 1917.
-On 24 April 1918, Fall joined the School of Aerial Gunnery and Fighting at RAF Freiston, serving their as an Acting Squadron Commander Instructor until the end of the war.
+On 24 April 1918, Fall joined the School of Aerial Gunnery and Fighting at RAF Freiston, serving there as an Acting Squadron Commander Instructor until the end of the war.

 Falls' claims tally consisted of 11 (and 12 shared) aircraft destroyed, 10 (and 3 shared) 'out of control'.

 Fall stayed in the Royal Air Force from its inception on 1 April 1918.
 He was promoted to squadron leader on 17 July 1929 and placed on half-pay from 1 June 1930 to 8 January 1931.
 He was promoted to wing commander on 1 January 1936 and to temporary group captain on 1 July 1940.
 He retired as a group captain in 1945 and died in 1988.